 A productivity-based scaling factor that converts a specific land type (such as cropland or forest) into a universal unit of biologically productive area, a global hectare.
 For land types (e.g., cropland) with productivity higher than the average productivity of all biologically productive land and water area on Earth, the equivalence factor is greater than 1.
 Thus, to convert an average hectare of cropland to global hectares, it is multiplied by the cropland equivalence factor of 2.51.
 Grazing lands, which have lower productivity than cropland, have an equivalence factor of 0.46 (see also yield factor).
 In a given year, equivalence factors are the same for all countries.

 The number of global hectares required to produce a given quantity of resource or absorb a given quantity of waste, usually expressed as global hectares per tonne.
-The National Footprint Accounts calculate a primary Footprint Intensity Table for each country, which includes the global hectares of primary land use type needed to produce or absorb a tonne of product (i.e., global hectares of cropland per tonne of wheat, global hectares of forest per tonne carbon dioxide).
+The National Footprint and Biocapacity Accounts calculate a primary Footprint Intensity Table for each country, which includes the global hectares of primary land use type needed to produce or absorb a tonne of product (i.e., global hectares of cropland per tonne of wheat, global hectares of forest per tonne carbon dioxide).

 Footprint Intensity Table